-Anxiety is a normal response to stress that we experience when, say, we have an interview, a presentation, first day at school or some competition we are participating in.
-In today's world. these stressful scenarios are more constant and ever-present, some because of life's demands - best marks, best college, best job and some because we set unrealistic goals like owning something way beyond our financial or personal capability, peer pressure for something we aren't comfortable doing or simply office politics.
+Anxiety is a normal response to stress that we experience when, say, we have an interview, a presentation, the first day at school or some competition we are participating in.
+In today's world, these stressful scenarios are more constant and ever-present, some because of life's demands - best marks, best college, the best job and some because we set unrealistic goals like owning something way beyond our financial or personal capability, peer pressure for something we aren't comfortable doing or simply office politics.
 When we stress and experience anxiety, it starts affecting our health.
 It can lead to some serious problems.
-Anxiety and stress have a negative effect on the physiology of our body and is associated with a number of medical health issues.
+Anxiety and stress have a negative effect on the physiology of our body and are associated with a number of medical health issues.
 Stress hormones like cortisol are detrimental to our health and certain hormonal imbalances also cause stress.
 It is proven that when we are stressed, we land up eating the wrong food for comfort.
-So, why not make the best use of this and choose the right foods that can help calm your nerves.
+So, why not make the best use of this and choose the right foods that can help calm your nerves?

 Also Read: 6 Types of Stress You Should Know About

 Here Are 9 Food Types That May Help Manage Anxiety Naturally:

 Complex carbs from whole grains help by ensuring a prolonged energy release into the bloodstream, protecting you from feeling down in the dumps.
 Carbs are also known to boost a chemical called serotonin in the brain, which is also known as the happy hormone.
 Make sure each major meal is well-spaced and contains oats, whole wheat, quinoa, barley or other whole grains to keep you energised and happy.

 2. Include Citrus Fruits In Daily Diet